wesleyrhi84-blip/rhinehart-microeconomic-vocabulary-simulator/README.md

 ## Purpose

-This project combines Python programming with microeconomics coursework to create an interactive study tool for practicing key economic vocabulary.
+This project combines Python programming with microeconomics coursework to create an interactive study tool for practicing microeconomic vocabulary.

 ## Author